rileyjmurray/sageopt/docs/source/examples/relative_entropy_and_partial_dualization.rst

 The ``sageopt`` approach to this problem is to write it first as a signomial program, and then perform solution recovery with consideration to the underlying polynomial structure.
 The solution recovery starts with ``sig_solrec`` as normal, but then we refine the solution with a special function ``local_refine_polys_from_sigs``. ::

    from sageopt import standard_sig_monomials, local_refine_polys_from_sigs
-   from sageopt import sig_constrained_dual, sig_solrec
+   from sageopt import sig_constrained_relaxation, sig_solrec

    x = standard_sig_monomials(6)
    f = x[0]**6 - x[1]**6 + x[2]**6 - x[3]**6 + x[4]**6 - x[5]**6 + x[0] - x[1]